-Using the old street game of hopscotch as a tool, participants design their own versions of map scotch games to explore and critique existing issues in social, preferably public, spaces, and construct a counter image of our future urbanity.
+Using the old street game of hopscotch as a participatory environment, players design their own versions of a hopscotch as a [mapscotch] game to explore and critique existing issues in social, preferably public, spaces, and construct a counter image of our future urbanity.

-One instance of the instruction set is [bombscotch], focused on US mass violence.
+One instance of the instruction set is [bombscotch], focused on mass violence; another is focused on US military atrocities.

 The potential for play to act as a tool for empowerment, community building, collaboration, and cultural change is a significant motivating factor in my location-based media projects.
 Play can always also be critical.
 Thinking that embodiment is a great means to experience such a critique by making challenging topics more visceral and experiential, I created[mapscotch], a set of rule-based, site-specific games which generate public discussion on contemporary social issues.